 Aside from the online materials, you will need to read three background pieces on economic and political factors influencing the market for shale gas and shale oil.

 - "Shale in the United States," an overview article from the U.S. Energy Information Administration.

 - "Why worry about high oil prices, when a boom in natural gas may be on the way?" is a piece by noted political scientist David Victor on the potential for a rise in a version of OPEC for natural gas in a globalizing marketplace.
-Available through the Economist website, or registered students can access the article in the Lesson 4 module in Canvas.
+Available through the Economist website, or registered students can access the article in the Lesson 4 module.
 While this piece is somewhat dated, the issues that it raises are just as important today as they were a decade ago.

 You should also download a report from the U.S. Energy Information Administration on the potential impacts of a globalized natural gas market on U.S. energy prices.

 These articles will be used as the basis for discussion questions at the end of this lesson.

 This lesson will take us one week to complete.
 Please refer to the Course Calendar for specific due dates.
 See the specific directions for the assignment below.